“When the finger points at the moon, the idiot looks at the finger.”

 |cyclic in particles: shattering||actor: delirious||(material oriented)|

-Minuit was composed from January, 1986 to October, 1989 at the composer’s studio.
+Minuit was realized from January, 1986 to October, 1989 at the composer’s studio.
 Some sonic elements come from work realized at the studio of the Groupe de musique expérimentale de Marseille (GMEM), France, and for the Immémorial section, from the SYTER studio of the Groupe de recherches musicales (Ina-GRM), Paris, France.
 The concert premiere of Minuit was on January 31, 1990 at the Maison de la culture Frontenac in Montréal; the radiophonic premiere was on November 4, 1989 on Musique actuelle of the Réseau FM de Radio-Canada.
 The texts by Christian Calon (© Calon, 1989) are inspired by the writings and ideas of, amongst others, James Joyce, Charles Baudelaire, Louis-Ferdinand Céline and Antonin Artaud.
 The voices are those of Benoît Dagenais (the storyteller: [3.1], the actor: [3.5]); Suzanne Lantagne (the narrator: [3.2], [3.5], [3.6]); Philippe Le Goff, Ghislaine Dubuc, Danièle Renaud, Christopher Lea and Christian Calon.
 Minuit was made possible with support from the Canada Council [for the Arts] (CCA) and was awarded the 1st prize of the Electroacoustic Program Music Category in the 17th Bourges International Electroacoustic Music Competition (France, 1989).